Training and Workshops

 3 hours

-CPT has brought together our collective experience to create a three-hour online training on protests and police intervention.
+This three-hour workshop on protests and police intervention draws on CPT’s extensive collective experience.
 This training is highly interactive for the participants.
-In this workshop, we share our knowledge, tips, and tactics and then lead the group through exercises to create strategies to be carried into the streets as we work together towards justice.
+In this workshop, we share our knowledge, tips, and tactics.
+We lead the group through exercises to create strategies to be carried into the streets as we work together towards justice.
+This workshop is perfect for community groups who want to attend demonstrations but feel anxious about it, or groups that need a refresher on basic skills and tactics.

-Topics that are covered and what you can expect to learn:
+Topics covered and what you can expect to learn:

 Participating in a protest: Tips on preparing yourself for various protest scenarios that may arise.
 We will also cover protest anatomy, affinity groups, and common organizing structures.

-Police, Military, and other violent presence: Interacting with police and military, responding to state violence, preparing for arrest, and counter-protesters.
+Police, military, and other violent presence: Interacting with police and military, responding to state violence, preparing for arrest, and dealing with counter-protesters.

 Online / In Person